cloudfoundry/cli/.github/CONTRIBUTING.md

 ### Running integration tests

-If you have a BOSH-lite CloudFoundry running as described in [the above section](https://github.com/cloudfoundry/cli/blob/master/.github/CONTRIBUTING.md#install-bosh-lite-and-deploy-cloud-foundry), all you need to do is run:
+If you have a BOSH-lite Cloud Foundry running as described in [the above section](https://github.com/cloudfoundry/cli/blob/master/.github/CONTRIBUTING.md#install-bosh-lite-and-deploy-cloud-foundry), all you need to do is run:
 ```
 cd $GOPATH/src/code.cloudfoundry.org/cli

 make integration-tests
 ```

-If you want to target a different CloudFoundry, set the following environment variables before running tests:
+If you want to target a different Cloud Foundry, set the following environment variables before running tests:
 ```
 export CF_INT_API=api.my-cf-domain.com